rashadnm01/seir-penguin-project2/README.md

 - By clicking "Create An Event"
 - Entering event information on next page.

   2.)
-User should be able to see all events scheduled by all users at all times.
+A user should be able to see all events scheduled by all users at all times.

 ## Challenges

 Oct.
 30, 19:09

 - I need to send each event to a different div.
-I

 ## List of Technologies